YuanJianhao508/YuanJianhao508.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: DPhil student University of Oxford.

 profile:
   align: right
-  image: prof_pic.jpg
+  image: web_prof.jpg
   image_circular: false # crops the image to make it circular
   address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>OX1 3PJ, 23 Banbury Road</p>
+    <p>Oxford, UK</p>

 news: true  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

+Under Construction!!!!!!!!!!

 I am a DPhil (PhD) student of the Cognitive Robotics Group and Mobile Robotics Group, University of Oxford, supervised by Dr. Lars Kunze and Prof. Paul Newman.
-Previously, I studied Engineering Science in Pembroke College, University of Oxford, supervised by Prof. Nick Hawes and Prof. Clive Siviour.
+Previously, I finish my undergraduate study in Engineering Science in Pembroke College, University of Oxford, supervised by Prof. Nick Hawes and Prof. Clive Siviour.
 I am fortunate to collaborate closely with Francesco Pinto, Shuyang Sun, and Prof. Philip Torr at Torr Vision Group, University of Oxford, Dr. Bo Zhao at BAAI.
-My current focus is on building something.
+My research interest is on building XX autonomous systems.

 <!-- Test Tese.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.